n8n-io/n8n-docs/docs/source-control-environments/create-environments.md

     1. In **Settings** > **Source Control** in n8n, select **Connect**. n8n connects to your Git repository.
     1. Under **Instance settings**, choose which branch you want to use for the current n8n instance.
 Connect the production branch to the production instance, and the development branch to the development instance.
-    1. Production instance only: select **Read-only instance** to prevent users editing workflows in this instance.
+    1. Production instance only: select **Protected instance** to prevent users editing workflows in this instance.
     1. Select **Save settings**.

 === "Single-branch"

     1. In **Settings** > **Source Control** in n8n, select **Connect**.
 	  1. Under **Instance settings**, select the main branch.
-    1. Production instance only: select **Read-only instance** to prevent users editing workflows in this instance.
+    1. Production instance only: select **Protected instance** to prevent users editing workflows in this instance.
     1. Select **Save settings**.

 ## Push work from development